CankayaUniversity/ceng-407-408-2017-2018-project-what-will-my-gpa-be/README.md

 ## **Compiling and Running**
 * For running;
 	* cd (path)/Desktop
-  * cd GPA
-  * cd myflaskapp
+  * cd GPA/myflaskapp
   * python app.py

-After running project, you can connect your localhost.
+After running project, you can access to program via [localhost](http://localhost/5000) or just type localhost/5000.